lopes/logbook/content/2023-chronicle-insights-challenges.md

 I've been using Chronicle SIEM for approximately six months now, and while reviewing my notes from this period, I've decided to compile everything into a blog post.
 In this post, I aim to share my personal highlights of the tool and provide insights into areas where there's room for improvement.
 Since there's limited information available about this relatively new system on the internet, I hope this post can be of help to others embarking on their own Chronicle SIEM journey.

+{% admonition(type="note", title="Note") %}
-> **Important Note**: It's worth noting that my overall perception is that Chronicle SIEM is a system in active development.
+It's worth noting that my overall perception is that Chronicle SIEM is a system in active development.
 Over the course of these six months, I've witnessed features being added overnight and subtle changes in the User Interface.
 As a result, some of the insights I share here may evolve as the system matures.
+{% end %}

 ![Chronicle SIEM logo](/images/logos/google-chronicle.png "Chronicle SIEM logo: A stylized C followed by the word Chronicle.")